upper waypoint

 Please try again

-The San Francisco Police Department's new surveillance units, like this one at 21st and Shotwell streets, are 22 feet tall with 3 cameras and blue strobe lights that flash 24–7, upsetting some neighbors.
+The San Francisco Police Department's new surveillance units, like this one at 21st and Shotwell streets, are 22 feet tall with three cameras and blue strobe lights that flash 24–7, upsetting some neighbors.
 (Jared Servantez/KQED)

-Last week, the San Francisco Police Department debuted three new surveillance units in high-incident neighborhoods, in hopes of deterring crime and appeasing residents who have long complained about issues like open-air drug dealing and prostitution-related incidents.
+Last week, the San Francisco Police Department debuted three new surveillance units in high-incident neighborhoods in hopes of deterring crime and appeasing residents who have long complained about issues like open-air drug dealing and prostitution-related incidents.

-Each surveillance unit is 22 feet tall with three cameras affixed to the top, and features blue strobe lights that flash 24–7.
+Each surveillance unit is 22 feet tall with three cameras affixed to the top and features blue strobe lights that flash 24–7.

-“I have not been sleeping well, like at all,” said Parks Dunlap, who lives in the Mission District and says the lights flash directly into their bedroom.
+“I have not been sleeping well, like at all,” said Parks Dunlap, who lives in the Mission District and said the lights flash directly into their bedroom.
 “I have (traumatic brain injury) symptoms from a bad car accident that happened a few years ago that make flashing, bright lights really hard for me.”

 The surveillance units are part of a recent effort by the San Francisco Police Department to ramp up public safety programs in light of the passage of Proposition E, which gives law enforcement officers more access to technology to address public safety concerns.

-“We are in the tech capital of the world here in Silicon Valley, and we have to make sure that we are not behind the curve in using technology to our full advantage,” said San Francisco District Attorney Brooke Jenkins at a recent press conference announcing the new units.
+“We are in the tech capital of the world here in Silicon Valley, and we have to make sure that we are not behind the curve in using technology to our full advantage,” San Francisco District Attorney Brooke Jenkins said at a recent press conference announcing the new units.

 Sponsored